 Starting work for a new employer is an exciting time.
-However, you may want to think about what contractual restrictions are placed on your future employability.
+However, you may want to think about what restricted covenants and contractual restrictions are placed on your future employability.

 Alternatively, you may need to know if you are able to start work for a competitor or set up your own competing business.
 We can advise you on your contractual terms and how you may negotiate improvements to your advantage.

 Redundancy and settlement agreements – What you need to know

 In this podcast Ciara Duggan and Sana Nahas members of the employment team at Clarkslegal will guide you through the tricky topic of redundancy and settlement agreements, covering what redundancy means for both employers and employees, as well as how settlement agreements work in practise.